AUXILO FINSERVE PRIVATE LIMITED (Auxilo/Company) believes in the

 GRIEVANCE REDRESSAL MECHANISM

-The Grievance Redressal Mechanism (GRM) shall provide for resolving any disputes arising out of the decisions of the company's functionaries.
-All disputes arising out of the Company's functionaries shall be heard and disposed of at least at the next higher level.
+The Grievance Redressal Mechanism (GRM) laid out under Annex 1 provides for resolving any disputes arising out of the decisions of the company’s functionaries.
+All disputes arising out of the Company’s functionaries shall be heard and disposed of at least at the next higher level.

 The GRM shall provide for the following:

-- The procedure shall define - where and how the complaint/grievance (used interchangeably) is to be filed, turnaround for the reply, appellate mechanism if not satisfied with the initial resolution of complaint.
+The procedure defines - where and how the complaint/grievance (used interchangeably) is to be filed, turnaround for the reply, appellate mechanism if not satisfied with the initial resolution of complaint.

-- Acknowledgement shall be provided with the reference number for the complaints received and also state the name of the officer who would deal with the complaint.
+Acknowledgement shall be provided with the reference number for the complaints received.

-The mechanism so approved by the Board of Directors shall nominate a Company's official as the Grievance Redressal Officer who can be approached by the public for resolution of complaints against the Company.
+The GRM shall nominates a Company’s official as the Grievance Redressal Officer who can be approached by the public for resolution of complaints against the Company.

 For the benefit of the customers at the operational level, the company shall display the name and contact details (Telephone/Mobile no. and Email address) of the Grievance Redressal officer prominently at each of its branches and places where the business is transacted.